sergio11/passwordless_authentication_architecture/README.md

 ## What is passwordless authentication?

-In online authentication, a passwordless authentication system is any process that authenticates the user without using a password
+In online authentication, a passwordless authentication system is any process that authenticates the user without using a password, more specifically is the verification of a user's identity by a method that does not require a password.
+It is important to make a clear distinction between the different methods used to deliver passwordless authentication.
+Some are more secure and some provide a better user experience.
+This architecture has been implemented using the one-time passwords (OTPs) solution.
+They are best known for multi-factor authentication processes, but one-time passwords or one-time codes can also be used as a standalone authentication method.

+## How do OTPs work in passwordless authentication?

+One-time passwords (or OTPs) are numeric codes linked to a reference.
+These codes are sent to the user, so only the server and the user can know this code.
+When the user enters the code in the platform, they are granted with access and hence they are authenticated.

+These codes will be sent to the user's phone via SMS, Push Notification or e-mail.

+Furthermore, one-time passwords are always linked to a unique reference, so there aren't any chances that the code is overtaken by different uses.
+OTPs can be limited in time too, which limits the time of validity of the code.

 ## Used technology.